kubermatic/docs/content/kubermatic/master/operation/control-plane/upgrading/_index.en.md

 +++
-title = "Upgrading the control plane and the kubelets" date = 2019-03-12T08:55:54+01:00 weight = 0
+title = "Upgrading the Control Plane and the kubelets" date = 2019-03-12T08:55:54+01:00 weight = 0
 pre = "<b></b>"